Monday, June 19, 2017

 Image courtesy of Gray Historical Society

 Maine's finest and fastest electric railway, the Portland-Lewiston Interurban, commenced regular operation on Thursday, July 2, 1914, its 29.8 miles of main track extending almost due north from a connection with the Cumberland County Power & Light Company-leased Portland Railroad Company in Portland through West Falmouth, West Cumberland, Gray and the town of New Gloucester to Auburn and a connection with the Mechanic Falls line of the Lewiston, Augusta & Waterville Street Railway.
 The cars operated between Monument Square, Portland, and Union Square, Lewiston, 34.37 miles, and the initial two-hour headway soon was replaced by hourly service which was maintained until the line was abandoned in mid-1933.
-The connections in Portland and Auburn were known as Deering Junction and Fairview Junction, respectively and from register stations, at both points, conductors called the dispatcher in Lewiston for orders.
+The connections in Portland and Auburn were known as Deering Junction and Fairview Junction, respectively, and from register stations, at both points, conductors called the dispatcher in Lewiston for orders.

 From the Laconia Historical and Museum Society archives,